matrixopticslab/matrixopticslab.github.io/content/en/authors/YongGuo/_index.md

   YongGuo

 # Role/position
-role: PhD 2024
+role: Senior Scientist, PhD 2024

 # Organizations/Affiliations
 organizations:
-  - name: RMORG
+  - name: MOL
     url: '/'

 user_groups:
-  - Alumni
+  - Faculty

 # Is this the primary user of the site?